 The Museum welcomes school classes and homeschool groups for tours of our facility.
 The Museum hosts a variety of different themed tours for school groups depending on grade level and interest.

 Van-accessible parking is available in the parking lot on the Elston Ave. entrance.
-The Carriage House Interpretive Center (yellow building) and the public restroom building on the Museum campus are fully handicap-accessible, as are the grounds, which feature sidewalks throughout.
+The Carriage House Interpretive Center (yellow building) and the public restroom building on the Museum campus are fully ADA-compliant, as are the grounds, which feature sidewalks throughout.
 Please be advised that the main Study building is a historic structure that has four steps leading into it.
 An introductory film about Lew Wallace is closed-captioned for the hearing impaired.

 While You’re Here

 Make a day of your Museum experience by visiting these other fine Montgomery County attractions.
 The Visit Montgomery County website has information about events and activities around Crawfordsville.
 To find accommodations near the Museum, visit HotelsCombined.